spacetx-spacejam/data/README.md

 |9|Allen smFISH VISp, (spacejam1)|*M. musculus*||[smfish_genes](https://s3.amazonaws.com/starfish.data.spacetx/spacejam2/smFISH_Allen/gene_list.csv)|[SpotTable Mouse VISp](https://s3.amazonaws.com/starfish.data.spacetx/spacejam2/smFISH_Allen/smFISH_MCT_CZI_Panel_0_spot_table.csv)||[nucleus segmentation (geojson)](https://s3.amazonaws.com/starfish.data.spacetx/spacejam2/smFISH_Allen/SongLinROIS_deduplicated.json)
 |10|10x-Visium/ST| *M. musculus*|n/a|n/a|[observation x gene table 1](https://s3.amazonaws.com/starfish.data.spacetx/spacejam2/spatial-transcriptomics-alma/Allen-1-count-matrix.tsv.gz), [observation x gene table 2](https://s3.amazonaws.com/starfish.data.spacetx/spacejam2/spatial-transcriptomics-alma/Allen-2-count-matrix.tsv.gz), [observation x gene table 3](https://s3.amazonaws.com/starfish.data.spacetx/spacejam2/spatial-transcriptomics-alma/Allen-3-count-matrix.tsv.gz), [observation x gene table 4](https://s3.amazonaws.com/starfish.data.spacetx/spacejam2/spatial-transcriptomics-alma/Allen-4-count-matrix.tsv.gz)||*each file is a gzipped tsv* [Example analysis](https://github.com/almaan/spacetx)
 |11|Slide-seq||||||*have lots of data, need help wrangling!*

-# old data!
-[**THIS SPREADSHEET**](https://docs.google.com/spreadsheets/d/1CN7kn8ELg9dhVPDkeb7JB02NYYTNUEqfaKkO40yWDzM/edit?usp=sharing) contains links to all the data and many of the analyses from the first spacejam, including the **RNA-seq reference data and consensus clusters**.
-Several of these files are shared in the "spacetx" slack workspace.
-Please ask [Jeremy](mailto:jeremym@alleninstitute.org) to invite you if needed, or if you have any questions about data access for things in this table.

-# results!
-## Please post your results [**HERE**](https://docs.google.com/spreadsheets/d/1Y_TapftVtEOo5JMtndVqct1lTw0hQOau35aPtdSjsTE/edit?usp=sharing)!
-Add a row to the relevant sheet corresponding either to the data-set or meta-analysis that you have done or add additional sheets as needed.
-Make sure the link to your result is here as well as a separate link (if needed) to some details about what your result actually means so others can use your results or compare their results against yours.